 In Fort Myers, the Edison & Ford Winter Estates and Gardens were the second homes of the two great inventors who got “sand in their shoes,” just like Damon Runyon, the writer who coined that phrase about falling in love with South Florida.
 Today, the estates host hundreds of thousands of visitors a year, and even the occasional destination wedding in the gardens.

-Kids (and even teens) are often fascinated by Edison’s Laboratory, filled with the original apparatus and equipment that Edison used to conduct his rubber research.
+Kids (and even teens) are often fascinated by Edison’s Laboratory, one of Old Florida's attractions that is filled with the original apparatus and equipment that Edison used to conduct his rubber research.
 The Estates Museum galleries are filled with Edison and Ford artifacts, including an original working light bulb and phonographs.
 Throughout the year, the Edison and Ford Winter Estates offer free admission for numerous groups including teachers, fathers and veterans on special days.
-Check the website for the special events and selected free admission dates announced each month.

 The Overseas Highway to Key West was originally dubbed the “Over-Sea Railway” and widely heralded as “The Eighth Wonder of the Manmade World.”
 Originally completed in 1938, the Overseas Highway incorporates 42 bridges over the waters of the Atlantic Ocean, Florida Bay and the Gulf of Mexico, and leads to many “off the beaten path” attractions.